offsoc/onionplan/docs/06 - Appendix: Specs for DNS-based .onion records.md

 * Support DNSSEC authenticated `NXDOMAIN`responses somehow.
 * Enhanced Network Health scanners for DNS resolution issues.

+## Alleviating excessive roundtrips

+A downside for opportunistic discovery is that it involves additional roundtrip.

+It's possible to alleviate this by considering behaviors controlled by an user setting, like the following:

+1. The service discovery feature is disabled (by default?).

+2. The feature can be enabled and will look for .onion on the DNS (or any other methods) only if the site is unreachable.

+3. Feature is enabled for the whole browsing experience: whenever a stream for domains (and not IPs) opens, DNS resolution happens, with the benefit of automatic discovery but with the downside of an additional DNS roundtrip (and an additional circuit to make that roundtrip) at every (uncached) request.

 ## Security and privacy considerations

+### Keeping the self-authentication property

+It's important to devise a scheme where DNS records for Onion Services keep the self-authentication property of .onion addresses.

+That could be implemented by signing somehow the DNS entry using the Onion Service private key.

+### DNSSEC requirement

+This section discusses whether DNSSEC should be mandatory:

+1. Could it be optional when TLS is enforced and the Onion Service DNS entry is signed by the .onion?
+What's the trade-off here?

 ### DNS amplification attacks (DoS)